sindresorhus/find-up/readme.md

 Type: `string`\
 Default: `path.parse(cwd).root`

-The absolute path to the directory to stop the search before reaching root if there were no matches before the `stopAt` directory.
+The path to the directory to stop the search before reaching root if there were no matches before the `stopAt` directory.

 ### pathExists(path)